 Keywords: All manuscripts must include up to five keywords for search indexing purposes.

-Definitions: All manuscripts must include a list of definitions of social psychological terms used.
+Definitions: All manuscripts must include a list of definitions of psychological terms used.

 Teaser: All manuscripts should provide a teaser for the frontpage of the website.
 Teasers should not exceed three sentences.
 Better teasers means more readers!